mgrigni/cs424/README.md

 **MPCP Notebook**

-If you know how to run jupyter notebooks locally, you may download MPCP.ipynb from this repository.

-Otherwise, to launch a "live" web instance, click here:
+Otherwise, to launch a "live" web instance of MPCP.ipynb, click here:
 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/mgrigni/cs424s19/master?filepath=MPCP.ipynb)

 You may have to wait a minute for the notebook server to start.